Marchen/esj71web/web/basic_information.md

 ### Participation certificate/receipts

 Participation certificate and receipts will be issued from ONLINE CONF, not from the registration system.
 They will be available after March 1, when ONLINE CONF will be open.
-If you need your participation certificate and/or receipts before then, please contact us through the "ESJ71 Inquiry form".

 ### Using the meeting platform